 Once you feel your hands are getting sweaty, chalks would come in handy to help restore the needed dryness to complete the climb without having to overdo it.

 One of the rudiments of keeping healthy skin is taking in the right amount of water.
 If you’re climbing in the morning, it is okay to start the day with at least 2 glasses of water, followed by intermittent drinking water during the day.
 This will keep your hands healthy for the day’s climb

 What if after trying everything you know to do, somehow you still managed to get rock climbing flappers?
 Well, there are similar cases of climbers who still developed flappers, even after spending much to prevent it.
-This will lead us to examine different steps to take to carefully — even more accurately deal with flappers, kicking off with one of the most common techniques.
+This will lead us to examine different steps to take carefully — even more accurately dealing with flappers, kicking off with one of the most common techniques.

 Tape The Flapper